Engineering higher apprenticeships explained

 Opportunities exist in all different parts of the country.
 However, you might need to look further afield than your home town.

 Your employer will typically send you to a school or college that’s relatively close to where you work.
 For example, Atkins’ level 5 higher apprenticeship based in Derby involves studying at the University of Derby, while its level 4 higher apprenticeship based in Bristol involves studying at Bridgwater College.
 However, some higher apprenticeships involve quite a bit of travel (eg to work on different employer or client sites), so you may then need to get yourself back for lectures.

-Terminology – sponsored degree programmes
+Terminology – degree apprenticeships and sponsored degree programmes

 Sponsored degree programmes are different from getting sponsorship from an employer for a full-time degree.
 Sponsorship involves going to university in the traditional way but finding a company to contribute towards the cost, perhaps in exchange for promising to work for it after you graduate.
 Find out how to get sponsored for a full time engineering degree.